 Over the past few months, we've all seen and heard the news and rumblings about grand juries and its pros and cons.
 From Ferguson, Missouri to the NYC choking case, a grand jury was used to determine—or in some cases reaffirm—whether or not to indict on criminal charges.
 Sit back, relax, read this post, and remember, although grand juries can sometimes seem wrong and outdated, question why you think this way.
 Are you in disagreement with the process of the grand jury, or the decision of the grand jury?
 These are two separate animals, and should be kept separate.

-How does it differ from a normal jury?
+How does the Grand Jury differ from a normal jury?

 Finally, we get to the heart of a grand jury and why some people might not trust the process.
 The best thing about a grand jury is also the worst thing about a grand jury—its secrecy.
 The grand jury is kept secret for two reasons: